-"In 721, the emir of CÛrdoba had built up a strong army from Morocco,Yemen, and Syria to conquer Aquitaine, the large duchy in thesouthwest of Gaul, nominally under Frankish sovereignty, but inpractice almost independent in the hands of the Odo the Great, theDuke of Aquitaine, since the Merovingian kings had lost power.
+"In 721, the emir of CÛrdoba had built up a strong army from Morocco, Yemen, and Syria to conquer Aquitaine, the large duchy in thesouthwest of Gaul, nominally under Frankish sovereignty, but inpractice almost independent in the hands of the Odo the Great, the Duke of Aquitaine, since the Merovingian kings had lost power.
 Theinvading Muslims besieged the city of Toulouse, then Aquitaine's mostimportant city, and Odo (also called Eudes, or Eudo) immediately leftto find help.
-He returned three months later just before the city wasabout to surrender and defeated the Muslim invaders on June 9, 721, atwhat is now known as the Battle of Toulouse.
-This critical defeat wasessentially the result of a classic enveloping movement by Odo'sforces.
+He returned three months later just before the city was about to surrender and defeated the Muslim invaders on June 9, 721, atwhat is now known as the Battle of Toulouse.
+This critical defeat was essentially the result of a classic enveloping movement by Odo's forces.
 (After Odo originally fled, the Muslims became overconfidentand, instead of maintaining strong outer defenses around their siegecamp and continuous scouting, they did neither.)
 Thus, when Odoreturned, he was able to launch a near complete surprise attack on thebesieging force, scattering it at the first attack, and slaughteringunits caught resting or that fled without weapons or armour.

 "Due to the situation in Iberia, Martel believed he needed a virtuallyfulltime army --one he could train intensely-- as a core of veteranFranks who would be augmented with the usual conscripts called up intime of war.
 (During the Early Middle Ages, troops were only availableafter the crops had been planted and before harvesting time.)
 To trainthe kind of infantry that could withstand the Muslim heavy cavalry, Charles needed them year-round, and he needed to pay them so theirfamilies could buy the food they would have otherwise grown.
 To obtainmoney he seized church lands and property, and used the funds to payhis soldiers.
-The same Charles who had secured the support of the support of the served, and, for a time, it lookedas though Charles might even be excommunicated for his actions.
+The same Charles who had secured the support of theecclesia by donating land, seized some of it back between 724 and 732.Of course, Church officials were enraged, and, for a time, it lookedas though Charles might even be excommunicated for his actions.
 Butthen came a significant invasion.